-Why Your Server Rack Needs Rack Mount Filler Panels
+Blanking Panels: Why Your Server Rack Needs Them

 When planning out your data center, you will want to spend a significant amount of time thinking about how your server racks should be set up.
-One piece of equipment in these racks that many people overlook is rack mount filler panels.
-A filler panel is a piece of plastic or metal that goes into an empty spot in the rack.
+One piece of equipment in these racks that many people overlook is blanking panels.
+A blanking panel is a piece of plastic or metal that goes into an empty spot in the rack.
 They remain in place until a time when a new server or another piece of equipment needs to go in.
-At that point, the filler panel comes out, and the server takes its place.
+At that point, the blanking panel comes out, and the server takes its place.

-Many people, however, question why they need to invest in rack mount filler panels if they are only going to be removed at some point down the road.
+Many people, however, question why they need to invest in blanking panels if they are only going to be removed at some point down the road.
 The fact is, there are several important reasons why a server rack should have all the empty spaces filled in.
-Once you understand the benefits of filler panels, you’ll quickly see that they are worth every (affordable) dime.
+Once you understand their benefits, you’ll quickly see that they are worth every (affordable) dime.

 One of the biggest benefits of server racks is that they allow the equipment housed within to operate at ideal temperatures.
 This occurs by allowing the air to flow through the rack, taking the heat from the equipment and quickly removing it.
 Server racks can be set up to have heated air flow up out the top or out the screened door.